“Every time he checks his phone, I’m convinced it’s another woman”.

 “I used to be quite independent.
 Now I can barely concentrate for wondering what my partner’s up to….”

-These are statements I often here with couples we see at LoveRelations because their relationships are in crisis.
-At LoveRelations, I hear all the pain and difficulty caused by insecurities: partners obsessively checking the other’s phone or social media activity; “white lies” told about seeing friends or family to avoid confrontation.
+These are statements I often here with couples we see at our couples counselling practice, LoveRelations, because their relationships are in crisis.
+I hear all the pain and difficulty caused by insecurities: partners obsessively checking the other’s phone or social media activity; “white lies” told about seeing friends or family to avoid confrontation.

 Excessive jealousy or insecurity is toxic to relationships.
 One partner lives in terror of being abandoned, the other walking on egg-shells in the face of suspicion and accusations.
 It’s not uncommon for couples to start changing their behaviours: phoning in to reassure, for example, often with thinly veiled resentment and feelings of being controlled.